-- 1.6.8 The ability of UAVs to access areas that would otherwise be inaccessible offers the chance to enhance the information available to decision-makers on the ground, providing a more comprehensive operating picture to those involved in an emergency response.
-The use of this kind of near real-time data capture tool could be invaluable in an incident such as a fire on an industrial complex or when crowd control is required following an event, where additional information further increases effective command and control and analysis. - 1.6.9 The accuracy of optical imaging sensors will continue to improve significantly over the coming years, bringing with it the ability to better identify features on the ground.
-Spatial, spectral and radiometric resolutions will drastically be improved, enabling the better identification of features.
+- 1.7.8 The ability of UAVs to access areas that would otherwise be inaccessible offers the chance to enhance the information available to decision-makers on the ground, providing a more comprehensive operating picture to those involved in an emergency response.
+The use of this kind of near-real-time data capture tool could be invaluable in an incident such as a fire on an industrial complex or when crowd control is required following an event, where additional information further increases effective command and control, and analysis. - 1.7.9 The accuracy of optical imaging sensors will continue to improve significantly over the coming years, bringing with it the ability to identify features on the ground better.
+Spatial, spectral and radiometric resolutions will improve drastically, enabling better identification of features.
 In this regard, stereoscopic high-resolution hyper-spectral imagery could also become more widely available.

-1.6.10 Mobile mapping systems will be upgraded for capturing and processing both street-level visual information, points of interest (POI) and attribute data in more detail.
-We are likely to see further use of 3D flash-Light Detection and Ranging (LiDAR) and optical sensors onboard, which will facilitate the generation of more comprehensive and complete datasets.
+1.7.10 Mobile mapping systems will be upgraded for capturing and processing both street-level visual information, points of interest (POI) and attribute data in more detail.
+We are likely to see further use of 3D LiDAR and optical sensors which will facilitate the generation of more comprehensive and complete datasets.

-1.7 Positioning ourselves in the next five to ten years
+1.8 Positioning ourselves in the next five to ten years

-1.7.1 Global Navigation Satellite System (GNSS) technology is now mainstream, but the major step-change across the spectrum of user equipment is likely to occur within five years with the launch of both new and next-generation GNSS.
+- 1.8.1 GNSS technology is now mainstream, but the major step change across the spectrum of user equipment is likely to occur within five years, with the launch of both new and next-generation GNSS.
 By 2015, there will be over 100 GNSS satellites in orbit.
 This will enable faster data collection in very challenging environments, with higher accuracy and greater integrity.
-User equipment will see greater integration with other technologies to produce a more complete and ubiquitous positioning solution.
+User equipment will see greater integration with other technologies to produce a more complete and ubiquitous positioning solution. - 1.8.2 Improvements in satellite gravimetry missions are starting to challenge the way that vertical reference systems are defined.
+Some nations are already taking the step to move away from traditional schemes defined using large-scale terrestrial observations and base the national vertical reference system on purely gravimetric geoids instead.